HusamIsm/Mathematical-functions/README.md

 # Mathematical-functions
-Various mathematical functions that I found useful to automate for undergrad maths
+Various mathematical functions that I found useful/fun to automate for undergrad maths